 Lightning Safety

-If you are caught out in a lightning storm and can’t get to a lower elevation quickly, your best bet might be to get into lightning position and wait it out.
+If you are caught in a lightning storm and can’t get to a lower elevation quickly, your best bet might be to get into the lightning position and wait it out.
 Read more about lightning safety and how to treat lightning-related injuries in iRunFar’s Trail First Aid Series.
-A good jacket, like the Patagonia Storm Racer Jacket, can make it safer, easier, and more comfortable to wait out a storm.
+A good jacket, like the Patagonia Storm Racer Jacket, can make waiting out a storm safer, easier, and more comfortable.

 Snow Safety

-Many mountain running routes run into snow, especially during the late spring or early summer.
-Early fall snowstorms can also cover an area in snow and impede travel if you don’t have the right skills and gear to safely move through a region.
-Three major snow hazards include avalanches, slips and falls, and difficult navigation.
+Many mountain running routes, especially in late spring or early summer, run into snow.
+Early fall snowstorms can also cover an area in snow and impede travel if you don’t have the right skills and gear to move through a region safely.
+Three significant snow hazards include avalanches, slips and falls, and difficult navigation.

 Snow can also obscure the trail and make navigation difficult.
-If you’re traveling in the mountains in the early spring, you’ll want to have a good handle on navigation and expect the trail to be covered in snow in some areas.
+If you travel in the mountains in early spring, you’ll need to be well-versed in navigation and expect snow cover in some areas.

 Why Trust Us

-The rest of the iRunFar editorial team has nearly 30 collective years of mountain running experience.
+The rest of the iRunFar editorial team has nearly 100 years of collective mountain running experience, and we’ve drawn on our mistakes and successes to create this guide.
 We’ve climbed as high as 19,000 feet into the mountains and trekked as far as 200 mountain miles in a single adventure.
 We’ve completed the Nolan’s 14 line in Colorado — an iconic mountain running line — in under 60 hours.
 We’ve summited peaks in all seasons and weather conditions.

 What is mountain running?

-Despite an obvious crossover with trail running, mountain running is a sport of its own.
-In the late 1980s, the World Mountain Running Association was formed, and mountain running became an official designation to distinguish the sport as a separate discipline.
+Despite its obvious crossover with trail running, mountain running is a distinct sport.
+The World Mountain Running Association launched in the late 1980s, and mountain running became an official designation to distinguish the sport as a separate discipline.
 Since then, the annual international series has drawn top runners (and often crossover athletes like ski mountaineers) to its events.

-This racing tradition has morphed into what most of us think of as mountain running today: variable terrain, often off-trail, and far from where the road ends.
+This racing tradition has morphed into what most people consider mountain running today: variable terrain, often off-trail, and far from where the road ends.
 These events can be short, steep efforts or multiday adventures.
-Having a pair of shoes, like the La Sportiva Cyklon, that can handle an array of mountain conditions is incredibly important for successful mountain running.
+For successful mountain running, it is vital to have a pair of shoes, like the La Sportiva Akasha II, that can handle an array of mountain conditions.

 You might also encounter hazards and conditions that require specific knowledge while adventuring in the mountains, like glaciated terrain or avalanche conditions.
-This guide doesn’t recommend gear for these more specific circumstances.
+While the Black Diamond Distance Spike will get you across many a snow slope, this guide doesn’t recommend gear for these more specific circumstances.

 What is essential gear for mountain running?

-In terms of gear requirements, mountain running can be relatively involved.
-Along a mountain run, one might encounter a range of terrain, from singletrack and talus fields to snow fields and glaciers, third-class rock, and more.
+Mountain running can be relatively involved in terms of gear requirements.
+Along a mountain run, one might encounter a range of terrain, from singletrack and talus fields to snowfields, glaciers, third-class rock, and more.

 Additionally, mountain weather can be fickle, requiring a range of gear to provide safety and comfort.
-Mountain running often requires being prepared for winter, even in the middle of summer!
-Even a light windbreaker jacket like the Montbell Tachyon Hooded Jacket can make a big difference if the weather starts to turn bad.
+Mountain running often requires preparation for winter, even in the middle of summer!
+Even a light windbreaker jacket like the Patagonia Houdini Jacket can make a big difference if the weather turns bad.

 You may check a mountain forecast beforehand and feel confident bringing just shoes, shorts, and a jacket.
-But, in most cases, you’ll have a much better (and safer) experience by incorporating some of the products we’ve selected here.
+But in most cases, incorporating some of the products we’ve selected here will make your experience much better (and safer).
+Some team members refuse to go into the mountains without a headlamp, emergency blanket, and rain jacket, like the Patagonia Storm Racer Jacket, as their core safety gear.

 Do I need poles for mountain running?